They are insane. Like dumb stupid shit.

 wonderful artists.
 I choose Alex Grey because I think he is an important initiator of spiritual and psychedelic art.

-The most moving art I only saw virtually in the internet and in the last years I didn't visit museums or art shows but I remember that I was very
+What is the most moving piece of artwork that you have seen in person: The most moving art I only saw virtually in the internet and in the last years I didn't visit museums or art shows but I remember that I was very

 impressed when saw 'Femme à tête de roses' from Salvador Dalí in 'Kunsthaus Zurich' :-)